tescolopio/guard_tos/docs/analysis/rightsAssessor.md

 ## Usage

 This script is used by the service worker (`service-worker.js`) to analyze the rights implications of legal documents.

+## How this feeds the User Rights Index (URI)

+`rightsAssessor` produces category scores and details that the URI combiner consumes to generate the 8-category report and overall grade.
+Highlights:

+- Mapping to URI categories: DISPUTE_RESOLUTION and CLASS_ACTIONS → Dispute Resolution; UNILATERAL_CHANGES → Terms Changes; DATA_PRACTICES → Data Collection & Use; RETENTION_AND_DELETION → User Privacy; CONSENT_AND_OPT_OUT → Clarity & Transparency; CONTENT_AND_IP → Content Rights; LIABILITY_AND_REMEDIES → Clarity & Transparency; ACCOUNT_MANAGEMENT → Account Management; ALGORITHMIC_DECISIONS → Algorithmic Decisions.
+- Readability blend: readability.normalizedScore contributes 30% into Clarity & Transparency (70% from existing category score), reflecting understandability.
+- Overall grade: weighted average across categories using weights from `src/utils/constants.js`.

+See `docs/analysis/user-rights-index.md` for the formal spec and output contract.

 ## Additional Sections